 Mr. Yang is one of the two selected conductors for the Mentoring Program of Peter Eötvös Contemporary Music Foundation in 2018/19.
-He studied with Jun Märkl at the Conducting Academy of Pacific Music Festival in 2017.
-In 2015 he has been selected as one of the four conductors to work with Riccardo Muti at the Italian Opera Academy in Ravenna.
-In many international conducting masterclasses he studied with Peter Gülke, Yuri Simonov, Jorma Panula, Shao-Chia Lü, Peter Rundel, and Mark Gibson.
-He graduated from the Hochschule für Musik Hanns Eisler Berlin, the National Taiwan Normal University, and the Tunghai University.
-He studied conducting with Prof. Christian Ehwald, Prof. Hans-Dieter Baum, Prof. Apo Ching-Hsin Hsu, and Prof. Annie Chung.
+In 2017 he was invited to study with Jun Märkl at the Conducting Academy of Pacific Music Festival in Sapporo.
+He was selected as one of the four conductors to work with Riccardo Muti on the production of Verdi’s Falstaff at the Italian Opera Academy in 2015.
+In many international conducting masterclasses he studied with Peter Gülke, Jorma Panula, Yuri Simonov, Shao-Chia Lü, Peter Rundel, and Mark Gibson.
+He graduated from the Hochschule für Musik Hanns Eisler Berlin, the National Taiwan Normal University, and the Tunghai University, where he studied conducting with Prof. Christian Ehwald, Prof. Hans-Dieter Baum, Prof. Apo Ching-Hsin Hsu, and Prof. Annie Chung.